 Every professional displayed on Counselling Directory has been independently

 verified by our team to ensure they have suitable credentials to practise.

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-I am an experienced BACP-accredited and registered counsellor/psychotherapist working with adults and young people.
+I am an experienced BACP-accredited and registered counsellor/psychotherapist working with adults and young people aged 11 and above.
 I offer a safe and non-judgemental confidential space in which you are able to work through whatever is concerning you.
 In day-to-day life it can be rare to have the experience of really being listened to.
 With the right therapist, counselling can provide this in a way that is transformative.
 The quality of the therapeutic relationship is one of the major factors in successful therapy and I take a warm, supportive, sensitive and empathic approach that puts you at the heart of my work.

 In our first session we will explore what you are looking for from therapy and how we can best work towards this together.
 It’s really important that you feel comfortable with the therapist you choose to work with.
 After your first session I would encourage you to take some time to think about whether I am the right therapist for you.
 Regular sessions are the same time each week where possible, we can discuss your specific requirements to make sure we find something that is going to work for you.